jandix/rzeit2/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

+* Added the ZEIT url to the description as suggested by the cran maintainers.

+## Resubmission
+This is a resubmission.
+In this version I have:

 * Changed the default value for `path` in `set_api_key` as suggested by the cran maintainers.
 * Moved the api_key authorization from url query to headers in `get_client` and `get_content`
 * Updated the `get_article_text` to highlight paywall articles.